-Education majors are required to take the Florida Teacher Certification Examination during the senior year and should normally complete this requirement prior to Senior Internship.
+Education majors are required to take and pass all three Florida Teacher Certification Examination prior to the Senior Internship.
 Students must successfully pass the FTCE to receive Florida Southern's professional endorsement.
 Upon graduation they are eligible to receive initial teacher certification in Florida.